Closing in on the Cape: South Africa Offshore Exploration

 The Invisible Threat

 For now, the South African oil and gas boom is hardly visible to the naked eye.
-However, the maps of the South African Petroleum Agency make it strikingly clear to see what is on the horizon for coastal communities.
-All around the southern tip of the African continent, almost every inch of ocean is part of an oil and gas block.14919 In fact, oil and gas blocks cover approximately 95% of South Africa’s marine environment.
+However, the maps of the South African Petroleum Agency make strikingly clear to see what is on the horizon for coastal communities.
+All around the southern tip of the African continent, virtually every inch of ocean is part of an oil and gas block.14919 In fact, oil and gas blocks cover approximately 95% of South Africa’s marine environment.
 Despite South Africa’s exceptional marine biodiversity, only 5% of the ocean lies within Marine Protected Areas (MPAs) that prohibit oil and gas exploration and production.14921

 Loud and Risky Business